top of page

 Stage 1: Financial Preparation

-Build savings early for down payment, closing costs, and moving expenses
+• Build savings early for a down payment, closing costs, and moving expenses

-Create a housing budget that includes mortgage, insurance, taxes, and maintenance
+• Create a realistic housing budget that includes mortgage payments, insurance, taxes, and maintenance

-Strengthen your emergency fund (3–6 months of living expenses)
+• Strengthen your emergency fund (many financial educators recommend 3–6 months of living expenses)

-Reduce existing debt to improve stability and borrowing power
+• Reduce existing debt to improve overall stability and borrowing power

 Stage 2: Credit Readiness

-Get pre-approved to clarify your budget and show sellers you’re serious.
-To get a pre-
+• Get pre‑approved to understand your budget and demonstrate seriousness to sellers

-Once approved for a mortgage, make an offer, complete inspections, and finalize
+• After loan approval, make an offer, complete inspections, and finalize closing paperwork

 Stage 4: Exploring 100% Mortgage Loan Options

-• No down payment, low mortgage insurance, competitive rates
+• No down payment, low mortgage insurance, and competitive rates

-• Income limits apply; property must be USDA-approved
+• Income limits apply; the property must be USDA‑approved

 VA Loans

-• Veterans, active duty service members, and surviving spouses
+• Available to veterans, active‑duty service members, and surviving spouses

-• No down payment, no PMI, flexible credit requirements
+• No down payment, no PMI, and flexible credit considerations

-• Must meet service eligibility; funding fee may apply
+• Service eligibility required; a funding fee may apply

 FHA Loans with Down Payment Assistance (DPA)